 Note: The 2018 tracker version works with both Base Stations 2.0 and 1.0, however, the old trackers only work with 1.0.
 You can recognise the 2018 edition by the blue Valve logo on top.

 If using a tracker on a Smartsuit Pro (to define an actor's absolute root position): a special purpose built plastic mount, to correctly place the tracker on the actor's back.

-You can purchase the mount (along with a tablet rig) from us, please send an email at email@example.com
+- You can purchase the mount (along with a tablet rig) from us, just send an email at email@example.com

 Assign the Virtual Production add-on license to the user

 In order to use Virtual Production, you must have purchased a Virtual Production add-on license.
 You can assign a Virtual Product license to a user under the Team Settings:

 - Place each of the HTC Base Stations 5 x 5 m apart from each other.

 - They should be placed facing each other in a way that they can create an area that you will stand in which the Base Stations can see you

 - If they aren’t already powered on, make sure that the Base Stations are plugged in